ivanjureta/new-concept-networks/book/ilang_book_draft_in_progress.md

 > - Location, such as Warehouse, POP, etc.; SDM should allow the Analyst users to add/change/remove types of BSD Location;
 > - Capacity, being the number of products that the BSD can hold.

 The question for you is this: how do these attributes of a BSD relate to the earlier definition of the BSD?

-A digression is necessary before we answer that question.
-There are, generally speaking, two ways to define, and they can be combined.
-One is called _extensional definition_, and you use it when you define a term by giving its examples, any number of them.
-To be precise, you are giving the instances of the class or category that this term designates.
-This means that if I want to define a tree for you, I should show you trees, give you examples of kinds of trees, and so on.
-The other kind is the _intensional definition_, where I am defining a term by listing the necessary and sufficient properties or attributes each of its instances should have.
-Typically, we would say an instance of class, not of a term, but this is a detail that makes no difference here.
-This is what the Oxford English Dictionary does, when it defines a tree as follows.

-> Tree: A woody perennial plant, typically having a single stem or trunk growing to a considerable height and bearing lateral branches at some distance from the ground. [[OED: Tree]](https://en.oxforddictionaries.com/definition/tree)

-What attributes or properties does this mention?
-That a tree is a woody plant, that it has a single stem or trunk, that it has lateral branches, and so on.

-With intensional and extensional definition in mind, we go back to the Basic Shop Display.
 What should we make of the relationship between its earlier, one-sentence definition, and the list of its attributes?

 Consider what these two accounts of BSD are for.
 The earlier one, the one-sentence definition, is likely to be good enough for any lightweight communication about BSDs, during innovation.
 If you encountered the term Basic Shop Display, and did not need to know a lot about them, that initial definition would probably be useful.

 But if you had to design a database, or part of a broader database, which should hold data about BSDs, then the list of attributes is critical; you would fail if you freely chose attributes, which is what you could in fact do, if you thought that the initial definition was the only definition of BSD.
 But it isn�t, and there is that list of attributes.

 Let's take a different perspective.
 Suppose that you did not have that one-sentence definition of BSD.
 You only had the list of attributes.
 Would that count as a definition of BSD?
 Clearly the list of attributes wold be good enough as an intensional definition of BSD.

 In conclusion, we have two definitions of BSD.
 Both are intensional, and they only overlap on one property, that BSD is set up at a specific POP.

 This, then, seems to be an easy case.
 The second definition adds properties to, and is not in conflict with the first.
 One is short, the other longer, and both can be kept.
 You use the short one, until or unless more details are needed.

 One thing to be careful about, is to be sure both definitions are about the same extension, about the same set of instances.
 It is easy to mix the real and the virtual.
 The first definition could be read both as being about actual BSDs, the shelves or such, which are tangible things, to be found at points of sale.
 The second definition could also be read as an intensional definition of tangible BSDs.
 Both definitions could also be read as being about representations of BSDs, that will exist not as tangible objects, but as data recorded in a database.

 Is the second definition still an extension of the first?
 If you carefully read the definition of Shop Display, it says that a Shop Display is an object at a POP, not a representation of that object.
 Could all properties in the second definition be properties of Shop Displays as objects, not representations?
 It seems so; even the status can be written down on the actual shop display, on a sticker placed on that display.
 But notice that the second definition is written as a requirement for a system that manages data about actual shop displays; it follows that the second definition is not one of shop displays as objects, but of their representations in or by software.

 This distinction, of one definition being about objects and the other about their representations, needs to be clear.
 It follows that terms should not be identical.
 There is a Basic Shop Display, and its definition is the short one, and there is a Basic Shop Display Representation, or Basic Shop Display Record, which is what that list of attributes defines.

 Clarifying this is important.
 There is no need to confuse actual shop displays with the data which represents them.
 The data will usually be only about some physical properties of the objects, such as dimensions, but not all physical properties, and there will be properties which are meaningful only through object use and purpose, and are not observable on any particular instance.
 Examples of the latter, for a Basic Shop Display, are the photo, and the position on the floor of a point of purchase, if that position is the desired one (the actual is observable, and it could differ from the intended one).

 Sometime after the initial attributes of BSDs were identified, it seemed useful to have, on each BSD, a machine readable marker - a barcode or QR code.
 Anyone with the appropriate scanning device, and secure connection to the database of BSD Representations, would be able to scan the marker and retrieve the attributes of the BSD Representation associated with that BSD.
 Specifically, the following requirement was added.

 > "When adding (and, as relevant, changing) the BSD data, a QR code should be automatically generated and be downloadable by the relevant Shop Display Supplier as an image, so that it can be printed.
 The image containing the generated QR code should also - when created - be automatically emailed to the Shop Display Supplier."

 How does this change the earlier definition of a BSD Representation?
 What is clear, is that it mentions a new attribute, the QR code for the instance.
 Further, it introduces images showing QR codes, says that they need to be automatically made, downloadable, and emailed to specific roles.
 While the attribute, identifying the QR code, is one more of BSD Representation�s attributes, the rest are not attributes.
 They are properties of another representation, for QR codes associated to BSD representations.
 But they do provide more details on BSD Representations � it is not the same to know only that a BSD Representation has a QR code, without knowing how a QR code is used, and to know how that QR code is used.

 This is what I mean by a _distributed definition_.
 We have one definition of BSD Representation, the earlier list of attributes.
 We then added one more attribute via a requirement for the software that manages BSD Representations.
 Furthermore, that requirement described what the QR code is to be made, and what it should be used for.
 Overall, we have more about BSD Representations, and the practical question is how to update the original BSD Representation�s definition to accommodate the new information.

 One approach is to try to rewrite the original definition, and include all new information in it.
 This is clearly impractical, because there is no guarantee that we know, by this point, all there is to know and that is relevant for BSD Representations.
 Instead, we can have more changes, attributes removed, new ones added, and more information about what is to be done with BSD Representations.
 Consider the following description of how a BSD Representation should be added.

 > Steps:
 > * The Shop Display Supplier can access SDM only through the Web interface of SRN; the Shop Display Supplier logs into the SRN;